penpot/penpot-mcp/README.md

 #### Example: Claude Desktop

+For Windows and macOS, there is the official [Claude Desktop app](https://claude.ai/download), which you can use as an MCP client.
+For Linux, there is an [unofficial community version](https://github.com/aaddrick/claude-desktop-debian).

-For Claude Desktop integration, you will need to use a proxy like `mcp-remote` since it only supports stdio transport.
+Since Claude Desktop natively supports only stdio transport, you will need to use a proxy like `mcp-remote`.
-Install `mcp-remote` as described above.
+Install it as described above.

-To add the server to Claude Desktop's configuration, locate the configuration file:
+To add the server to Claude Desktop's configuration, locate the configuration file (or find it via Menu / File / Settings / Developer):

 - **Windows**: `%APPDATA%/Claude/claude_desktop_config.json`
 - **macOS**: `~/Library/Application Support/Claude/claude_desktop_config.json`
+- **Linux**: `~/.config/Claude/claude_desktop_config.json`

 Add a `penpot` entry under `mcpServers` with the following content: